perturber/StableEMRIFisher/README.md

 pip install -e .
 ```

-To use this package you will require the following dependences; follow their installation instructions to get started:
+To use this package you will require the following dependencies; follow their installation instructions to get started:

 - FastEMRIWaveforms (https://github.com/BlackHolePerturbationToolkit/FastEMRIWaveforms)